The Comprehensive Guide to Bankruptcy

 - After you have petitioned for Chapter 7 and Chapter 13 bankruptcy, you must undergo debtor education.
 Although you can use the same company for both credit counseling and debtor education, these cannot be done at the same time.
 You may obtain this from the US Trustees Program, with the exception being Alabama and North Carolina, which have its own service providers.

-While your spouse is not required to file for bankruptcy with you, if they have co-signed on one of your loans or vice versa, it is not as effective for just one person to file since creditors can attempt to collect from your spouse once you have filed for bankruptcy.
+Your spouse is not required to file for bankruptcy with you, but if they have co-signed on one of your loans or vice versa, it's not as effective for just one person to file since creditors can attempt to collect from your spouse once you have filed for bankruptcy.

-You cannot declare bankruptcy again until a specific period of time has passed, which varies depending on the type of bankruptcy:
+You can't declare bankruptcy again until a specific period of time has passed, which varies depending on the type of bankruptcy:

 - For Chapter 7 bankruptcy followed by another Chapter 7 bankruptcy, you need to wait a minimum of eight years.